 Analyzing excellent practices

 Conversely, it is equally important to understand what went right after a set an athlete excelled in.
-Excelling at a set comes in many forms, maybe they indicated 'it felt great', or they held better times or stayed consistent throughout the whole set statistically.
+Excelling at a set comes in many forms; maybe they indicated ''it felt great,'' or they held better times or stayed consistent throughout the whole set statistically.
 By reviewing the data from this workout, differing behaviours become immediately apparent.
-Maybe the athlete remained underwater longer, or maintained a stronger DPS throughout the set.
-Translating findings into key focal points allows athlete to replicate behavior, and acts as a great motivator.
+Maybe the athlete remained underwater longer or maintained a stronger DPS throughout the set.
+Translating findings into key focal points allows athletes to replicate the behaviour and acts as a great motivator.

 Be stopwatch free

-The simplest, most freeing feature of both TritonWear Live and Insights, is simply the automation of data collection.
-Without having to stand at the wall recording stats, coaches can watch technique.
-After practice, swimmers and coaches can use Insights to track their progress all season.
+The simplest, most freeing feature of TritonWear is the automation of data collection.
+Without having to stand at the wall recording stats, coaches can watch the technique.
+After practice, swimmers and coaches can use data, scores and insights to track their progress all season.

 Mining for gold - or at least great insights

-Finally, a smart swimmer will use insights daily to generate questions to bring to the coach for the next practice.
-Using insights to review fluctuations in metrics enables athletes to understand why they slowdown at certain points.
-With this information in hand, athlete and coaches can have an informed conversation to collaboratively develop a training plan, based on the findings.
+Finally, a smart swimmer checks their Triton Score daily to ensure they are training well every practice.
+Conversely, using Focus to review fluctuations in metrics enables them to understand why they slow down at certain points.
+With this information in hand, athletes and coaches can have an informed conversation to collaboratively develop a training plan, based on the findings.
 Athletes suddenly know their workouts are personalized to help them improve as fast as possible.
-Motivation to focus efforts and hold themselves accountable will certainly improve as a result.

-To manage expectations, and celebrate achievements, athletes need to use Insights to view data on a macro level as well.
-To see improvement and change on a larger scale, like for a whole season, or over a few months of training.
-This will allow coaches and athletes to closely monitor progress, and make adjustments when needed.
-The clear visualization of performance data over time provides clarify on decisions.
-An informed decision can be made between continuing with a training plan, or trying something new if progress isn’t meeting expectations.
+To manage expectations and celebrate achievements, athletes need to view their data on a macro level as well.
+To see improvement and change on a larger scale, for a whole month, quarter or over a year of training.
+This will allow coaches and athletes to monitor progress and adjust when needed.
+The clear visualization of performance data over time on the Focus Progress Graph provides clarity on decisions.
+An informed decision can be made between continuing with a training plan or trying something new if progress isn’t meeting expectations.

 Goal setting.
 We did a separate post on setting goals using TritonWear, but we’ll touch on it here as well.
 Setting goals is a proven way to improve effort and motivation, whether it be in an office or pool.
 TritonWear truly helps athletes set productive and meaningful goals.
 With access to deep analytics, coaches and athletes can set SMART performance goals to foster improvement.

-Set goals, such as improving average turn time by X, or increasing stroke rate or speed by Y. Suddenly practices become focused on specific targets, allowing athletes to leave feeling accomplished.
+Set goals, such as improving average turn time by X, or increasing stroke rate or speed by Y. Suddenly, practices focus on specific targets, allowing athletes to leave feeling accomplished.
 Once those goals were hit, it's easy to evaluate where to focus next.
-It is also important to monitor progression of a specific metric, like increasing average turn time, stroke index, speed, or DPS, over the course of a longer period.
-This helps both coaches and athletes understand what stands in the way of ultimate outcome goals.
+It is also important to monitor the progression of a specific metric, like increasing average turn time, stroke index, speed, or DPS, over the course of a longer period.
+This helps coaches and athletes understand what stands in the way of ultimate outcome goals.

-TritonWear insights is a great tool to help any team make rapid focused improvements.
+Incorporating data and technology in training helps any team make rapid, focused improvements.
 However, without knowing how to interpret and utilize the data, it can be a time-consuming exercise with little benefit.
-Building an understanding of the numbers, and how to interpret and use them appropriately, enables real improvements.
+Building an understanding of the numbers and how to interpret and use them appropriately enables real improvements.